adjust/dev-docs/docs/react-native/reference/Adjust/recording.md

 ::::{function} addSessionCallbackParameter (key, value)
 :noindex:

-Adds callback parameters to send with each session recorded by the Adjust SDK.
+Adds callback parameters to send with each {term}`session` recorded by the Adjust SDK.
 You can add extra parameters by calling on this method multiple times.

 :::{note}
 If you have added an event callback parameter with the same key, the **event** parameter takes priority.